 - Whether a residence and/or work permit is required in the working country.
 This is particularly relevant in the situation where an employee wants to work from a non-EU country and/or has a different nationality than the country from which he will work.
 It should be checked whether the country of employment allows the employee in question to come to work.

 - Permits issued in the Netherlands for foreign workers.
 If employees stay abroad for a longer period of time, Dutch permits – think also of the highly skilled migrant scheme – may expire.
 This means that the employee will be unable to return to the Netherlands to live and/or work after the stay abroad.
 Employers can check this with the IND for each individual case.

 - Abroad, both employers and employees may be subject to registration, enrolment and/or notification obligations.
 In any case, an obligation arises from EU regulations – the Posted Workers in the European Union (Working Conditions) Act – for employers to make a notification if they hire employees in another EU member state.

-All in all, despite the rejection of the Work Where You Want Act, remote working from abroad is gaining traction.
-Under the Flexible Working Act, employees can request a change of work location.
-An employer must consider such a request, but may reject it, with reasons and in writing.
+All in all, the Work Where You Want Act is expected to make it easier for employees to work from another (EU) country in the future.
+In principle, the employer can reject a request only in case it has an interest in doing so that outweighs, in fairness and reasonableness, that of the employee.
+When assessing such a request, it is therefore important that employers complete a careful weighing of interests.
 Want to know more about working from abroad or have questions with regards to the above?
 Then please feel free to contact Caroline Mehlem, lawyer Employment Law, Employee Participation and Pension.